It’s one of the all-time greats of 20th-century perfumery and is still the benchmark for oriental fragrances – hence our Shalimar perfume review.

 Citrus notes, lemon, bergamot, jasmine, may rose, opoponax, tonka bean, vanilla, iris, Peru balsam, grey amber.

 How to review a perfume that’s considered one of the greats of the 20th century?
 With much trepidation, it seems.
-After all, what could I add to the many expert reviews that has not been said already?
+After all, what could I add to the many expert Shalimar perfume reviews that have not been said already?
 Needless to say, this fragrance is too important not to have an opinion about it…

 When I apply this fragrance I always first get a thoroughly seductive swirl of citrus notes.
 It’s a brief hint of freshness, for sure, but not the usual sharpness of citrus notes.
 It’s more powdery than anything else.